MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-getting-started-data-import-exploration.md

 		ArrDelay 11.31794 40.68854 -86 1490 582628   17372
 ~~~~

+## Step 6: Create a new variable

 This first look at the data tells us two important things: arrival delay has a long “tail” for every day of the week, with a few flights delayed for well over two hours, and there are quite a few missing values (17,372).
-Presumably the missing values for arrival delay represent flights that did not arrive, that is, were canceled.
+Presumably the missing values for arrival delay represent flights that never arrived and thus canceled.

 You can use RevoScaleR’s data step functionality to create a new variable, *VeryLate*, that represents flights that were either over two hours late or canceled.
-Because the original data is safely preserved in the original text file, you can simply add this variable to our existing XDF file using the *transforms* argument to **rxDataStep**.
+Because the original data is safely preserved in the original text file, we can simply add this variable to our existing XDF file using the *transforms* argument to **rxDataStep**.
 The *transforms* argument takes a list of one or more R expressions, typically in the form of assignment statements.
 In this case, we use the following expression: *list(VeryLate = (ArrDelay \> 120 | is.na(ArrDelay))*

 The full RevoScaleR data step consists of the following steps: